A cocyclic construction of $S^1$-equivariant homology and application to string topology: Preliminaries on cyclic homology

 From the commutative diagram

 we conclude that for any $a\in S_*(X)$,

 For the mixed chain complex $(C_*,b,B)=(S_*(X),\partial,J)$, there is a natural isomorphism (\cite[Lemma 5.1]{Jones cyclic})

-namely $\mathrm{HC}_*^{[v^{-1}]}(S(X))$ is isomorphic to the $\s$-equivariant homology of $X$ from Borel construction.
-The other two cyclic homology groups of $(S_*(X),\partial,J)$ are called the \emph{negative} and \emph{periodic $\s$-equivariant homology} of $X$, and are denoted by
+namely $\HC_*^{[v^{-1}]}(S(X))$ is isomorphic to the $S^1$-equivariant homology of $X$, i.e. homology of the homotopy quotient (Borel construction).
+The other two cyclic homology groups of $(S_*(X),\partial,J)$ are called the \emph{negative} and \emph{periodic $S^1$-equivariant homology} of $X$, and are denoted by

 respectively.
 The tautological exact sequence \eqref{eqn:cyclic exact seq tautological} translates into

 and the Connes-Gysin exact sequences \eqref{eqn:cyclic exact seq gysin} translate into